 We sponsor a tax qualified defined benefit Pension Plan and an excess Supplemental Pension Plan.
-The Company and the Committee believe that our defined benefit Pension Plan and the Supplemental Pension Plan (with respect to our executives, including the Named Executive Officers) provide our employees with a competitive retirement benefit.
+Management and the Committee believe that our defined benefit Pension Plan and the Supplemental Pension Plan (with respect to our executives, including the Named Executive Officers) provide our employees with a competitive retirement benefit.
 We offer a Supplemental Pension Plan to allow executives to receive pension benefits for compensation and benefits that exceed government imposed limits applicable to defined benefit plans and to allow for the inclusion of compensation that has been deferred, which cannot be included as compensation under our defined benefit Pension Plan.
-Benefit amounts are based on years of service, salary, bonus and the age at which the employee elects to retire.
-More detailed descriptions of our Pension Plan and Supplemental Pension Plan are set forth on pages 47 and 48.
+Benefit amounts are based on the employee's years of service, salary, bonus and age.
+More detailed descriptions of the Pension Plan and Supplemental Pension Plan are set forth on pages 44-46.